JasonXiao127/HarborMaster/README.md

 ## Deployment Instructions

 This project was meant to deploy strictly with docker compose.
+Environmental Variables are an option to modify the default ports

 ### Quick Start (TL;DR)
 ```bash